stateflow-dev/adaptive-runtime/README.md

 | **Typical use** | AI pipelines, tool execution, automation | Monitoring daemons, AI workers, edge systems |

 **Rule of thumb:**
-- Your script runs once and exits â†’ **ALGOgent Runtime**
+- Your script runs once and exits → **ALGOgent Runtime**
-- Your service runs continuously and must survive failure â†’ **Adaptive Runtime**
+- Your service runs continuously and must survive failure → **Adaptive Runtime**

 Neither project is positioned as AGI, autonomous AI, or chatbot infrastructure.
-Both are **runtime tools** â€” reliable, observable, and production-ready.
+Both are **runtime tools** — reliable, observable, and production-ready.

 ---